User privacy, iOS update, and cookies are topics that became really relevant in the online conversion tracking field.

 Is AnyTrack affected by Cross-site tracking limitations?

-In this case, if the user doesn't revisit the website within 24 hours, the FB cookie will be deleted.
+If the user doesn't revisit the website within 24 hours, the FB cookie is deleted.

 AnyTrack is not affected by Cross-site tracking limitation

 Since we store the data on our servers, this ITP block is not affecting our customers tracking.
 The Facebook cookie ID and Click ID might be deleted on the user’s browser but it exists on our server and on facebook’s servers for future matching.

 So how does AnyTrack attribute the conversions in-house before sending the data forward?